Laws regarding religious activities in China: 1981 Document No. 19

-In 1981, the Central Committee of the CCP-issued Document No. 19 describes the party-state's approach to religion.
+In 1981, the Central Committee of the CCP issued Document No. 19, which describes the party-state's approach to religion.
 Formally titled The Basic Viewpoint and Policy on the Religious Question during Our Country's Socialist Period, Document No. 19 revised the CCP's stance on religion and identified some specific policies and regulations.

 Document No. 19 states that religion is a characteristic of a period of development in human society, that religion will exist for a long time, and that it will eventually disappear as human society develops.
 It describes the development of religion as a way for primitive society to explain the "sense of awe toward natural phenomena" and contends that as human society developed, the dominant classes used religion as an opiate to control the masses.

 Document No. 19 states that attempts to eliminate religion through coercion are counterproductive.
 The publication describes the CCP's history of religious policy, contending that there were "major errors" in religious policy after the founding of the People's Republic of China and that previous "coercive measures" against religion backfired.
 Document No. 19 especially criticizes what it describes as leftist errors after 1957, exacerbated by the Gang of Four's measures against religious adherents during the Cultural Revolution, and which forced some religious currents underground.
+Document No. 19 deems the efforts during the Cultural Revolution to suppress religion entirely were "completely wrong and extremely harmful."

 Document No. 19 states that Marxists should be atheists and free to propagate atheism, but that they must do so without antagonizing religious believers.
 It permits CCP members to take part in religious activities, especially in ethnic minority regions, where their absence would do more harm than good.
 If cadres become religious believers themselves, however, Document No. 19 states that they ought to be expelled from the party.

 The publication asserts that at the current stage of socialism, conflicts between atheists and theists are of lesser importance.
 According to Document No. 19, religious adherents and atheists can both find common ground in building socialism.
 It asserts that after the full development of socialism, religion "will eventually disappear from human history."

 It also states that criminal or counter-revolutionary activities practiced under the guise of religion will not be tolerated.
 Document No. 19 provides that criminal elements "hiding behind the facade of religion will be severely punished according to law."

 Document No. 19 addresses clergy formation briefly, noting that the government should establish seminarians to train religious personnel who "in terms of politics, fervently love their homeland and support the Party's leadership and the Socialist system and who possess sufficient knowledge."

+Academic S.A.
+Smith writes that Document No. 19 resulted in the PRC returning to its 1950s concept of free exercise of religion within state regulatory bounds.
+According to Smith, Document No. 19 contributed to the religious revival in China during the reform era.